alacrity-ai/rpg-mmo/README.md

 1. Clone the repository
 2. Navigate to the repository folder you just cloned
+3. Rename .env.example to .env and adjust as necessary (It will work out of the box for dev testing)
-3. Start the all services with docker-compose, with command: `make up`
+4. Start the all services with docker-compose, with command: `make up`

 NOTE: Docker must be installed